 Versatility of Blinds & Shades

 Blinds and shades constitute a major part of the window treatment market.
-They are extremely versatile and functional and help to address a plethora of concerns ranging from light control, light blockage, privacy, insulation, heat block, UV ray blocking, etc., while also adding aesthetic interest and value to the window and rooms.
+They are extremely versatile and functional and help to address a plethora of concerns ranging from light control, waterproof blinds, light blockage, privacy, insulation, heat block, UV ray blocking, etc. while also adding aesthetic interest and value to the window and rooms.
 Blinds are available in different materials like wood, PVC, fabric, aluminum and faux wood while shades are primarily made of fabric.
 There are different categories of fabric like sheer, light-filtering, room darkening and blackout.
 This depends upon the weave of the fabric.
 You opt for the type of fabric depending upon your need for light control and light blockage in the room.
 There is no dearth of colors, textures, designs and patterns which help these blinds and shades to blend seamlessly with your existing room decor.

 Importance of Blackout Shades